/ Graduate Courses /

 726 Advanced Studies in Cross Cultural Psychology.
 3 hrs.Comprehensive, broad scope course covering research topics, definitions and methodology; behavioral health needs of minorities; cultural perspectives on health / healing / wellness; international applications of psychological theory / practice.

-Introduction to the literature on and profession applications of cognitive approaches to psychotherapy.
-Readings, case discussions, demonstrations, and seminar interactions will be used throughout.
+and integration of these approaches and alternative or innovative models.
 (PR: Admission to Psy.D. program or permission of instructor)

 750 Clinical Health Psychology.
 3 hrs.